What is the need for Docker Compose? #

 - depends_on: The

-entry ensures that mysql starts before the web application. - mysql-database-data-volume: Ensures data persistence
+depends_onentry ensures that mysql starts before the web application. - mysql-database-data-volume: Ensures data persistence

 - Your database files will be retained across container restarts